Prada: 1990s

 The first ready-to-wear menswear collection was Spring/Summer 1998.
 By 1994, sales were at US$210 million, with clothing sales accounting for 20% (expected to double in 1995).
 Prada won another award from the CFDA, in 1995 as a "designer of the year" 1996 witnessed the opening of the 18,000 ft² Prada boutique in Manhattan, New York, the largest in the chain at the time.
 By now the House of Prada operated in 40 locations worldwide, 20 of which were in Japan.
 The company owned eight factories and subcontracted work from 84 other manufacturers in Italy.
 Prada's and Bertelli's respective businesses were merged to create Prapar B.V. in 1996.
 The name, however, was later changed to Prada B.V., and Patrizio Bertelli was named Chief Executive Officer of the Prada luxury company.

-1996 can also be seen as marking an important turning point in Prada's aesthetics, one that fueled the brand's worldwide reputation.
-Journalists praised Miuccia's development of an “ugly chic” style, which initially confused customers by offering blatantly unsexy outfits which then revealed to offer daring and original takes on the relationship between fashion and desire.
+1996 can also be seen as marking an important turning point in Prada's aesthetics, one that fuelled the brand's worldwide reputation.
+Journalists praised Miuccia's development of an "ugly chic" style, which initially confused customers by offering blatantly unsexy outfits which then revealed to offer daring and original takes on the relationship between fashion and desire.
 Since then, Prada has been regarded as one of the most intelligent and conceptual designers.

 In 1997, Prada posted revenue of US$674 million.
 Another store in Milan opened that same year.
 According to The Wall Street Journal, Bertelli smashed the windows of the store a day before the opening, after he had become deeply unsatisfied with the set-up.
 Bertelli also acquired shares in the Gucci group, and later blamed Gucci for "aping his wife's designs."
 In June 1998, Bertelli gained 9.5% return on investment at US$260 million.
 Analysts began to speculate that he was attempting a take over of the Gucci group.
 The proposition seemed unlikely, however, because Prada was at the time still a small company and was in debt.
 Funding Universe states that "At the very least, Prada had a voice as one of Gucci's largest shareholders (a 10 percent holding would be required for the right to request a seat on the board) and would stand to profit tidily should anyone try to take over Gucci."
 However, Bertelli sold his shares to Moët-Hennessy • Louis Vuitton chairman Bernard Arnault in January 1998 for a profit of US$140 million.
 Arnault was in fact attempting a take over of Gucci.
 LVMH had been purchasing fashion companies for a while and already owned Dior, Givenchy, and other luxury brands.
 Gucci, however, managed to fend him off by selling a 45% stake to industrialist François Pinault, for US$3 billion.
 In 1998, the first Prada menswear boutique opened in Los Angeles.